The Most Common Resume Mistakes to Avoid

 Your employers know perfectly what they expect you to do, namely your job duties.
-Therefore, focusing on them in your resume given limited space is a redundant practice.
+Therefore, focusing on them in your resume is given limited space is a redundant practice.
 Instead, during your tenure in each of the positions, there must be something that makes you highly qualified and unique for the employer.
 These are your achievements.
 Try to express them in a numerical form to catch attention and keep it short.
 If you experience any difficulties with translating your achievements into the language of HRs, address the best resume writers who would gladly assist you with any of your concerns.

-Do Not Use “One-Size-Fits-All” Approach
+Do Not Use the “One-Size-Fits-All” Approach

 There is nothing more offensive to the employer than the realization that you were just sitting and sending the same resume to hundreds of companies without even understanding the specifics of their operation.
-If you create too generic resume either going into unnecessary details or cutting the important parts short, this will do no good for you in your application.
-There is very subtle watershed between a good general resume applicable for several job postings and a bad generic resume, which looks like a code of conduct and has no value for the employer.
-This is why many resume writing companies offer services allowing to use the space in the resume functionally and to market your skills effectively.
+If you create too generic a resume either going into unnecessary details or cutting the important parts short, this will do no good for you in your application.
+There is a very subtle watershed between a good general resume applicable for several job postings and a bad generic resume, which looks like a code of conduct and has no value for the employer.
+This is why many resume writing companies offer services allowing you to use the space in the resume functionally and to market your skills effectively.